Jody Whitesides

 Interview with Jody Whitesides

-2. A: I worked on a song for a game soundtrack.
-I was hired to come in and sing on it.
-I was given the material ahead of time and learned the melodies.
+10. A: Worked on a song for a game soundtrack where I was hired to come in and sing on it.
+I was given the material a couple of days ahead of the session and learned the melodies.
 Once in the studio we were three takes in when the engineer turned around and said: "What a pleasure it is to work with someone that knows what they are doing!"
-Based on the engineer that said that, I was floored.
+John Rodd, was the engineer that said that.
+I was floored.
 I asked: "Is it not common?"
 His response was: "No comment."
 Then we got back to work.
+If you know who John is, you understand.
+If you don't know who John is, google him and you see he's got an amazing credit list.

-14. A: Q: How long will this take?
-A: It depends on the project.
+18. A: Q: How long will this take?
+A: It depends on the project and the complexity of the arrangement.
 Q: Why do you cost so much?
-A: Go hire an amateur and find out.
+A: My time is valuable, much like yours and I respect that.

 21. Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?